• Skip to primary navigation

 • Amazing Flavor: The salsa incorporates the smokiness of chipotles with a touch of sweetness from fresh tomatoes.

 • Customizable: Make it as spicy or as mild as you choose.
-Just add more chipotle peppers for a spicier result or less peppers with more of the adobo sauce for a milder salsa.

 • Tomatoes: Roma tomatoes are more commonly used in Mexican cooking.
 Choose ripe tomatoes that are firm, but have a little give when pressed gently or squeezed.
+If you don't have Roma tomatoes, any ripe, medium-sized tomatoes will work.

 • Water: Just a little bit of water helps blend the ingredients together without making the salsa too runny.

 • Oil: The salsa is sautéed in a little bit of oil at the end which enhances the salsa and really marries all the flavors of the ingredients together.
+Use a neutral-flavored oil such as avocado oil or mild-tasting olive oil.

 See recipe card for quantities.